Mizushima Main Line

-Mizushima Main Line (水島本線, Mizushima-honsen) is a 11.2 km railway line owned by the Mizushima Rinkai Railway, serving Kurashiki, Okayama Prefecture, Japan.
+Mizushima Main Line (水島本線, Mizushima-honsen) is a 11.2 km railway line owned by Mizushima Rinkai Railway, serving Kurashiki, Okayama Prefecture, Japan.
 The line branches southward from the San'yō Main Line, owned by JR West, at Kurashiki-shi Station, ending in the industrial district of Mizushima.

 Originally an industrial railway for the military in Mizushima, passenger services began in 1948.
-The line switched hands three times before being owned and operated by the Mizushima Rinkai Railway.
+The line switched hands three times before being owned and operated by Mizushima Rinkai Railway.

 Operations

 The line is not electrified and is single-tracked for the entire line, with passing loops at Nishitomii, Yayoi, and Mizushima stations.

-Passenger rail services begin at Kurashiki-shi and terminate in Mizushima, except during rush hour and a few during the day, when it terminates in Mitsubishi-jikō-mae.
-Trains arrive roughly every 20 minutes.
+Most passenger rail services begin at Kurashiki-shi and terminate in Mizushima, except services during morning rush hours and a few others throughout during the day, which terminate in Mitsubishi-jikō-mae.
+Trains depart roughly every 30 minutes.